abhi16694/project.1/README.md

 	1) Single page application
 	2) Login(encrypted)
 	3) Signup(encrypted)
-	4) Facebook login functionality can be checked locally only as domain name not given but google login is in hosted version also, both by using passport js.
+	4) Facebook and google login using passport js.
-	5) Facebook signup functionality can be checked locally only as domain name not given but google signupis in hosted version also, both by using passport js.
+	5) Facebook and google signup using passport js.
 	6) Forgot password functionality to resetting password.
 	7) User testing management panel - User facing
 		~ Once the user logs into the system, he can see a dashboard containing the statistics of all tests he has taken.
 The statistics include the number of tests taken, average score and percentage growth etc.